Michelle Legge

 What's the Bitcoin tax rate?

-How much tax on Bitcoin profit?
+How much tax on Bitcoin profits?

 What is the tax rate for cryptocurrency?